laurarnichols/defectCrossSections/PhononPP/README.md

   !
 Calculating max displacement: calcMaxDisp = logical               !
-Default .false.; if max displacement between two atoms across modes should be calculated dispInd     = int1, int2            !
+Default .false.; if max displacement between two atoms across modes should be calculated disp2AtomInd     = int1, int2            !
 Two integers for indices of atoms to get relative displacement for each mode

   !
 Needed to get dq and shifted POSCARs and calculating max displacement: basePOSCARFName = 'path-to-base-poscar'           !
 Default: './POSCAR_init'; base to shift from